Go here for this week's Rushing Matchups.

 Chicago at Minnesota

-Caleb Williams has shown clear signs of improvement throughout the 2024 season, even if it hasn’t translated to wins for the Bears.
+Caleb Williams has shown clear signs of improvement throughout the 2024 season, even if it hasn't translated to wins for the Bears.
 Williams has developed the ability to create plays under any game script, trading touchdowns in shootouts and staying poised in close games.
-This growth was on display in Week 12, when he completed 32 of 47 passes for 340 yards and two touchdowns against Minnesota, nearly leading his team to an upset victory.
+This growth was displayed in Week 12, when he completed 32 of 47 passes for 340 yards and two touchdowns against Minnesota, nearly leading his team to an upset victory.
 He followed that performance with another strong outing, throwing for 256 yards and three touchdowns the next week.
-Notably, Williams hasn’t thrown an interception since Week 6, a testament to his growing confidence and decision-making.
-A big part of Williams’ success has been his trust in his talented receiving corps.
+Notably, Williams hasn't thrown an interception since Week 6, a testament to his growing confidence and decision-making.
+A big part of Williams' success has been his trust in his talented receiving corps.
 Rome Odunze has emerged as a key downfield threat, drawing 22% of targets over the last four weeks and becoming a staple in red-zone plays.
-Odunze’s ability to high-point contested balls has been crucial, as evidenced by his two touchdown grabs last week.
+Odunze's ability to high-point contested balls has been crucial, as evidenced by his two touchdown grabs last week.
 Meanwhile, D.J.
-Moore continues to provide reliable underneath production, complementing Odunze’s big-play potential.
+Moore continues to provide reliable underneath production, complementing Odunze's big-play potential.
 With a diverse arsenal of weapons, Williams is well-positioned to exploit matchups like this one, especially considering his recent success against Minnesota.

 The Vikings' pass defense, while generally solid, has been struggling.
 Under defensive coordinator Brian Flores, they operate a bend-don't-break scheme that has given up the league's third-most passing yards.
 This is partly due to game flow, as Minnesota's 11-2 record often forces opponents into pass-heavy scripts.
 However, it also stems from a secondary that struggles to handle the team's high blitz rate.
 The Vikings blitz more than any other team, frequently leaving their defensive backs in one-on-one situations.
 Injuries have exacerbated these issues, with top cornerback Stephon Gilmore potentially sidelined.
 Replacement corners Shaq Griffin and Fabian Moreau have struggled, particularly Griffin, who was torched in Week 14.
 Additionally, safety Harrison Smith has lost a step, further exposing the secondary.